fvdm/nodejs-dnsimple/README.md

   console.log( 'Two-factor token: '+ meta.twoFactorToken )
 })

-// From now one only use this token - no email/password var dnsimple = require('dnsimple')({
+// From now on only use this token - no email/password var dnsimple = require('dnsimple')({
   twoFactorToken: '22596363b3de40b06f981fb85d82312e'
 })